lta-rs/lta-rs/README.md

 ```

 ### Custom Client
-There are some instance where you might need to customise the client more due to certain limitations.
+There are some instances where you might need to customise the reqwest client due to certain limitations.
 ```rust
 use std::time::Duration;
 use lta::reqwest::ClientBuilder;